vpnguy-zz/HandyHeaderHacker/README.md

 				Ver: 1.0 - 8/23/2016

     optional arguments:
-      -h, --helpshow this help message and exit
+      -h, --help Show this help message and exit
-      -s, --securechecksInspect only headers related to HTTPS on target -xf, --xframeoptions  Inspect only the X-Frame-Options header on target -xx, --xxssprotection Inspect only the X-XSS-Protection header on target -xc, --xcontenttypeoptions Inspect only the X-Content-Type-Options header on target
+      -s, --securechecks Inspect only headers related to HTTPS on target -xf, --xframeoptions  Inspect only the X-Frame-Options header on target -xx, --xxssprotection Inspect only the X-XSS-Protection header on target -xc, --xcontenttypeoptions Inspect only the X-Content-Type-Options header on target